You searched on: Author: keana scott Sorted by: title

-Elijah J Petersen, Thomas Fung Lam, Justin M Gorham, Keana C K Scott, Christian John Long, Deborah L Stanley, Renu Sharma, James Alexander Liddle, Tinh Nguyen
+Elijah J Petersen, Thomas F. Lam, Justin M Gorham, Keana C K Scott, Christian J Long, Deborah Stanley Jacobs, Renu Sharma, James Alexander Liddle, Tinh Nguyen

 One of the most promising applications of nanomaterials is as nanofillers to enhance the properties of polymeric materials.
 However, the effect of nanofillers on polymers subject to typical environmental stresses, such as ultraviolet (UV) radiation, ...

 10. Live, video-rate super-resolution microscopy using structured illumination and rapid GPU-based parallel processing

 Jonathan A. Lefman, Keana C K Scott, Javed Khan, Stephan J Stranick

 Structured illumination fluorescence microscopy is a powerful super resolution method that is capable of achieving a resolution below 100 nm.
 Each super-resolution image is computationally constructed from a set of differentially illuminated images. ...